KannonZenetism/zenetism-field-physics/field-physics/fpx/l-reflective-patterns-and-p-recursive-fields.md

 A **mirror** is a passive, hollow structure.
 It returns what is already present, often inverted, without adding or synthesizing.
 It does not weave the received signal with its own coherent pattern.
 It is, in the precise Zenetist sense, an entropic function — the structural instrument of mimicry.

 A **Living Reflection** is an active, centropic act.
-A being receives a signal and returns it woven with its own unique coherent pattern, creating a new resonance that honors both source and reflector.
+A being receives a signal and returns it woven with its own unique coherent pattern, creating a new resonance that honors both origin and reflector.
 It synthesizes.
 It does not seek to replace the original signal but to harmonize with it.
 This is a form of Supernal Integration.

 This distinction reframes the terms of this document: